glegoux/jekyll-tech-blog/src/_posts/2023-01-01-getting-started.md

 tags: [ "Markdown" ]
 ---

-Discover the **extended Markdown syntax** used on this blog, generated from the template [🧪 Jekyll Tech blog](https://github.com/glegoux/jekyll-tech-blog), to write articles or to generate static pages.
+Discover the **extended Markdown syntax** used on this tech blog, generated from the template [🧪 Jekyll Tech blog](https://github.com/glegoux/jekyll-tech-blog), to write articles or to generate static web pages.
 It is based on [Kramdown syntax](https://kramdown.gettalong.org/syntax.html) with [GFM parser](https://kramdown.gettalong.org/parser/gfm.html) and a light custom extension for rendering.
 Besides, this article is written with this syntax.
 At the top of the web page, click on
 <b><i class="far fa-file-code"></i> Source</b> to explore its source code and on <b><i class="fas fa-list-ul"></i> Table of contents</b> to browse
 the supported features.
 So, you can mix this syntax with **existing macro** and **native HTML syntaxes** to write any content.
 As this blog is **highly configurable**, you can **build** your **custom macros**.
 Each article